HadiMch/Akhbar-Website/README.md

-# 📰 News Website Project
+# 📰 Akhbar Website Project

 A dynamic and responsive news portal built using **PHP**, **HTML**, **CSS**, and **JavaScript**.
 This web application allows users to read news across categories, while admins can manage posts, users, and media content through a dedicated dashboard.